jeancahu/GTFS_shapes_editor_JS/README.md

-# It could be an editor
+# Shape editor
-for GTFS shapes, someday...
-I hope...
+GTFS shapes editor made mainly in Javascript, using Openstreet map and TEMPLATE.co sheet styles.
+The editor allows to add nodes who could represent *stops*, generic shapes points, *intersections* or *endpoints*, the last one are the shape points at the end and begin.
+This software tries to become an easier tool to ingress GTFS required data to generate an basic zipped file, the same file we could create using a Calc Sheet but throug a webapp instead.

-## how to "use":
+## how to use(develop):

     $ npm install express
-    $ npm run serve # a small web-server using express from node.js
+    $ npm run serve

-I'm coding this editor full-JS to put it on my webserver, then I need something light by now, but I would like to get better stuff at some point

-preview:
+Running preview:
 [raw editor](http://161.35.54.122:10066/GTFS_shapes_editor_JS/index.html)
 <img src="http://161.35.54.122:10066/gtfs_editor.png" >